 Dr. Aida M. Bertoli-Avella, Head of Research Data Analysis

 Dr. Aida M. Bertoli-Avella, graduated from the Institute of Medical Sciences, Santiago de Cuba.
 In 2004, she obtained her PhD in Human Genetics at the Department of Clinical Genetics, Erasmus Medical Center, Rotterdam, the Netherlands...

 ...She received several grants and was a recipient of the prestigious Erasmus Fellowship in 2009.
 Major research accomplishments include the discovery of mutations in several genes causing congenital cardiovascular diseases, which led to new diagnostic tests, improved patient care guidelines, and major scientific publications.
-After 18 years of experience in academia, she joined CENTOGENE AG in Germany, where she now serves as Head of Research Data Analysis.
+After 18 years of experience in academia, she joined CENTOGENE GmbH in Germany, where she now serves as Head of Research Data Analysis.